All Episodes

 Thank you.

-And we would want the opportunity if they sought to be like you that they have an opportunity to do that rather than have a bunch of penalties or obstacles placed in their way.
+And we would want the opportunity, if they sought to be like you, that they have an opportunity to do that rather than have a bunch of penalties or obstacles placed in their way.

 That's unique.

-What what are titles of your books?
+What are the titles of your books?

 Have you?